WmeLuna/AutoBim/README.md

 # AutoBim

+`This exists solely to add in changes specifically towards my usage/setup`

 AutoBim is a simple bed tramming utility for OctoPrint using ABL.
 Tramming is the process of making sure your bed is as parallel to your printer's X axis as possible.
 Or, put simply: